ezsystems/commerce-documentation/docs/guide/logging/logging_faq.md

 ## Which log entries are stored in the database?

-By default ERP messages and emails are stored in the database.
+By default, ERP messages and emails are stored in the database.

 All other log entries are stored in the .log file.